AkhileshPatidar04/MY_OPENGL_WORK/README.md

-# OpenGL Learning & Rubik's Cube Solver GUI
+# OpenGL Learning for Rubik's Cube Solver and Chess GUI

 This repository documents my journey of learning **OpenGL** with the goal of building a **3D GUI for a Rubik's Cube Solver**.